 Following his graduation in 1993 as a Doctor of Pharmacy from the University of Michigan, Allen Flynn studied Computer Science.
 After working as a network analyst during the dot-com bubble he returned to pharmacy practice as a hospital staff pharmacist in 2003.
 Allen was promoted to Coordinator and became involved with several major health IT projects.
 For the next 9 years Allen held roles of increasing responsibility while developing his expertise in electronic health records and medication system safety.
-He is presently a doctoral candidate in the School of Information at the University of Michigan where he conducts research on infrastructure to support routine ongoing learning about human health.
-Allen is also a Research Analyst and Tech Lead in the Department of Learning Health Sciences at the University of Michigan Medical School where his team is developing a new digital library for computable biomedical knowledge.
+He earned his PhD in the School of Information at the University of Michigan where he conducts research on infrastructure to support routine ongoing learning about human health.
+Allen is an Assistant Professor in the Department of Learning Health Sciences at the University of Michigan Medical School where his team is developing a new digital library for computable biomedical knowledge.
 Allen has authored several publications in the domain of health informatics.

 Areas of Interest